a16z/jsi/README.md

 - it looks up the solver cache in `~/.jsi/cache.json`
 - if that file doesn't exist, it will scan the PATH and cache the results

-It does this because scanning the PATH can be slow, but loading cached paths is 5x faster.
+It does this because loading cached paths is 4-5x faster than scanning the PATH.

-> [!TIP]
-> `~/.jsi/cache.json` can always be safely deleted, jsi will generate it again next time it runs.
+💡 Tip: `~/.jsi/cache.json` can always be safely deleted, jsi will generate it again next time it runs.
 If you make changes to `~/.jsi/solvers.json` (like adding a new solver), you should delete the cache file, otherwise jsi won't pick up the new solver.
 </details>